 During total shoulder replacement surgery in Delhi, the humeral head and the glenoid component are both replaced.

 Depending on the degree of wear on your shoulder, your surgeon may decide to replace only the humeral head: this intervention is then called hemiarthroplasty.

 The components are available in several shapes and sizes.
 They are maintained using special bone cement (cemented prosthesis) or are embedded in the bone without cement (cementless prosthesis).

 Reasons for Shoulder Replacement Surgery in Delhi (Indications)

 The common reason is a pain in the shoulder, which may be due to Rheumatoid arthritis, Osteoarthritis and other problems in the joint.
 The replacement may be partial (Hemiarthroplasty) or Total (including the Glenoid) shoulder replacement.

 Preparation before Shoulder Replacement Surgery

-Please keep in mind that your arm that is going to be operated is going to be in a sling for at least 6 weeks.
+Please keep in mind that your arm that is going to be operated on is going to be in a sling for at least 6 weeks.
 So, you may wish to make arrangements for home help during the period or make adjustments accordingly to your home.
-Doing a mock immobilisation of your arm in a sling around the house, may give you an idea of your limitations that you are likely to face at your home, in the post-operative period.
+Doing a mock immobilisation of your arm in a sling around the house may give you an idea of the limitations that you are likely to face at your home, in the postoperative period.

 The Procedure of Shoulder Replacement

 Once you are comfortably mobilising, with your arm in a sling, you will be discharged home.
-Your shoulder will be immobilised, to give the tissues a chance to heal and gradually over weeks and months, you will be advised to increase your activity.
+Your shoulder will be immobilised, giving the tissues a chance to heal and gradually over weeks and months, you will be advised to increase your activity.